remix-run/remix/docs/api/fetch.md

 title: Web Fetch API
 ---

-While you may be familiar with the different http request/response APIs in server side JavaScript, you might not realize that when browsers added `window.fetch`, they also add three other objects: `Headers`, `Request`, and `Response`.
+When browsers added `window.fetch`, they also add three other objects: `Headers`, `Request`, and `Response`.
+Remix is built upon this API.

 When you do this:

 ```js
 let res = await fetch(url);